-Instead, if the situation has changed since you placed the person on your policy, then it may be possible to remove him from your policy.
+Car insurance companies rate your policy based on the risk you — and those who drive your vehicle — possess, so if he’s still driving your car, you’re stuck.
+But, if the situation has changed since you put him on your policy, then it may be possible to remove him from your policy.

-For instance, if this person was your boyfriend, but you broke with him up and now he no longer drives your vehicle.
-Or, if it’s a child who moved out and doesn’t use your vehicle at all.
-In these scenarios, the person wouldn’t presently have access to your vehicle or be driving it on a regular basis.
-If this is the case, then your car insurance company would be much more agreeable to taking the person off of your auto policy.
+For instance, if this person was your boyfriend, but you broke up, and he no longer drives your vehicle.
+Or, if it’s a child who moved out and doesn’t use your vehicle.
+In these scenarios, the person wouldn’t be driving your car regularly, so your car insurance company would be more likely to remove the person from your auto policy.

-If you just don’t want to pay for that driver -- say he now has a DUI on his record, and you know your raises will increase at the next renewal -- then you can see if your state and car insurance carrier will allow you to exclude him from your policy.
+If you just don’t want to pay for that driver — say he now has a DUI on his record, and you know your raises will increase at the next renewal — then you can see if your state and car insurance carrier will allow you to exclude him from your policy.

-When a named driver exclusion is allowed, your insurer will note the person as an excluded driver on your policy and won’t rate on that individual.
+When a named driver exclusion is allowed, your insurer will note the person as an excluded driver on your policy and won’t rate that individual.
 In return, the insurer won’t extend coverage to that person if he or she drives your insured vehicle, even in an emergency.